What will happen if my child has visual difficulties?

 - Having a personal laptop for your child to do their written work on.

-- Having a CCTV camera to provide a magnifier in the classroom to enable your child to look at objects or text that is too small for them to see otherwise.
+- Having an electronic magnifier in the classroom to enable your child to look at objects or text that is too small for them to see otherwise.

 - Having a hand-held magnifier for your child to use to magnify text when reading.